Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: General Cost Functions

 We conclude that, if $s'_i$ is an $n$-improving deviation for player $i$ (i.e., $nC_i(s'_i,\vecc s_{-i})<C_i(\vecc{s})$), then the social cost must strictly decrease after this move.
 Thus, any (global or local) minimizer of the social cost must be an $n$-PNE (the existence of such a minimizer is guaranteed by the fact that the strategy spaces are finite). \end{proof}

-The above proof not only establishes the existence of $n$-approximate equilibria in general congestion games, but also highlights a few additional interesting features.
-First, due to the key inequality~\eqref{eq:napxpotential}, $n$-PNE are reachable via sequences of $n$-improving moves, in addition to arising also as minimizers of the social cost function.
+The above proof not only establishes the existence of $n$-PNE in general congestion games, but also highlights a few additional interesting features.
+First, we mention that for polynomial cost functions of degree at most $d$, it was shown in \cite{Caragiannis:2019aa},\cite{CARAGIANNIS2021} that the (weighted) social cost decreases at every $(d+1)$-improving move; here we have shown, in a similar spirit, that for general cost functions the (unweighted) social cost decreases at every $n$-improving move.
+Second, due to the key inequality~\eqref{eq:napxpotential}, $n$-PNE are reachable via sequences of $n$-improving moves, in addition to arising also as minimizers of the social cost function.
 These attributes give a nice ``constructive'' flavour to~\cref{th:existence_general_n}.
-Secondly, exactly because social cost optima are $n$-PNE, the \emph{Price of Stability}\footnote{The Price of Stability (PoS) is a well-established and extensively studied notion in algorithmic game theory, originally studied in~\citep{ADKTWR04,Correa2004}.
+Third, exactly because social cost optima are $n$-PNE, the \emph{Price of Stability}\footnote{The Price of Stability (PoS) is a well-established and extensively studied notion in algorithmic game theory, originally studied in~\citep{ADKTWR04,Correa2004}.
 It captures the minimum approximation ratio of the social cost between equilibria and the optimal solution (see, e.g., \citep{Christodoulou2015,cggs2018-journal}); in other words, it is the best-case analogue of the the Price of Anarchy (PoA) notion of~\citet{Koutsoupias2009a}.} of $n$-PNE is optimal (i.e., equal to $1$) as well.
 Another, more succinct way, to interpret these observations is within the context of \emph{approximate potentials} (see, e.g., \citep{Chen2008,Christodoulou2011a,cggs2018-journal}); \eqref{eq:napxpotential} establishes that the social cost itself is always an $n$-approximate potential of any congestion game.

 Next, we design a family of games that do not admit $\varTheta\left(\frac{n}{\ln n}\right)$-PNE, thus nearly matching the upper bound~\cref{th:existence_general_n}.